matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 ```
 slide title: The Problem Tackled by Deep Learning

-[ Same text as "The Problems of Programming" slide, but now only the
+[ Same text as earlier "The Problems of Programming" slide, but now
-"Misconception" box is highlighted in a different color. ]
+only the "Misconception" box is highlighted in a different color. ]

 Domain Complexity
 _Misconception_